fbpx

 Speaking of food, one of the best Madrid tips anyone could give you is to eat as much of it as possible!

 Start your day with churros dipped in chocolate at Chocolatería San Ginés, a Madrid institution.
-Dating back to 1894, it’s open 24/7 and frequented by both locals and tourists.
+Dating back to 1894, it’s open 24/7 and frequented by locals and tourists.

-high-angle shot of some churros and a cup of hot chocolate, a typical Spanish sweet snack, on a rustic wooden table
+Madrid Travel Tips: high-angle shot of some churros and a cup of hot chocolate, a typical Spanish sweet snack, on a rustic wooden table

 You’ll definitely want to try churros and chocolate in Madrid!
 Yum!